itsmechelly/SingletonEvolution_10TypesOf_FromEagerlyToBestPractice/README.md

 ﻿# SingletonEvolution_10TypesOf_FromEagerlyToBestPractice

-Singleton is a Creational Design Pattern that lets you ensure that a class has only one instance, while providing a global access point to this instance.
+Singleton is a Creational Design Pattern that lets you ensure that a class has only one instance, while providing a global access point to this instance.<br/>

+To view the website 👉🏻 [please CLICK HERE](http://singleton-evolution.s3-website-eu-west-1.amazonaws.com/).

 ## 🤔 What is the purpose of this application?